Subscribe to updates

 Contract for Emergency Accommodation for Homeless Households

-The Cabinet agreed to retrospectively approve spot purchases of Bed and Breakfast (B&B) and nightly paid accommodation for homeless households between October 2025 and April 2026.
-They also agreed to waive the requirement to tender and continue with the spot purchase of this emergency accommodation until July 2027.
-This decision is necessary to fulfil the Council's statutory duty to provide emergency accommodation while a strategic review of temporary accommodation is completed, with a full procurement process planned for early 2027.
-The move towards more nightly paid accommodation aims to reduce reliance on B&B settings, which are deemed unsuitable for families with children beyond six weeks.
-The report highlighted a significant decrease in B&B expenditure from £485,000 in October 2025 to £89,000 in January 2026.
+The Cabinet retrospectively approved the procurement by spot purchase of Bed and Breakfast (B&B) and nightly paid accommodation for homeless households between October 2025 and April 2026.
+They also agreed to waive the requirement to tender and continue with spot purchasing this accommodation until July 2027.
+Councillor Maureen Worby explained that this interim measure is necessary to fulfil the Council's statutory duty to provide emergency accommodation while a comprehensive review of temporary accommodation provision is undertaken, expected to conclude in spring 2027.
+The report highlighted a significant decrease in B&B expenditure from £485,000 in October 2025 to £89,000 in January 2026, demonstrating efforts to reduce reliance on B&B. The decision aims to ensure safe, appropriate, and legally compliant emergency accommodation, with a particular focus on moving families out of B&B within the six-week limit and prioritising self-contained nightly paid units.

 Contract for Replacement of Refuse Collection Vehicles